tymyrddin/red-app/source/docs/acl/README.md

 ## What?

-Access control (or authorisation) is the application of constraints on who (or what) can perform attempted actions or access resources that they have requested.
+Access control (or authorisation) is the application of constraints on whom (or what) can perform attempted actions or access resources that they have requested.
 In the context of web applications, access control is dependent on authentication and session management:

 * Authentication identifies the user and confirms that they are who they say they are.
 * Session management identifies which subsequent HTTP requests are being made by that same user.